SoupyCyber/SoupyCyber.github.io/aboutme.md

 ---
 layout: page
 title: About me
-subtitle: Why you'd want to go on a date with me
+subtitle: I never know what to put in the subtitle section...
 ---

-My name is Inigo Montoya.
+My name is...well you can call me LG.
 I have the following qualities:

-- I rock a great mustache
+- I have an epic beard
-- I'm extremely loyal to my family

-What else do you need?
+- I'm passable at IT and Cyber
+- I like outside more than inside unless its hot

+There's a lot more but thats a start

 ### My story